China-Vatican deal shows positive effects: China expert

 Two Chinese bishops attending the upcoming Synod on Synodality beginning in the Vatican next month is obviously a clear fruit of the agreement, said Scheut missionary Father Jeroom Heyndrickx.

-Heyndrickx has spent decades in Taiwan and China as a missionary and seminary professor, starting in 1957.
-He was a member of the Vatican Commission on China between 2007 and 2013 before returning to Belgium.
+Heyndrickx has spent decades in Taiwan and China as a missionary and seminary professor, starting in 1957 and was a member of the Vatican Commission on China between 2007 and 2013 before returning to Belgium.

 News category: News Shorts, World.